raspiblitz/raspiblitz/README.md

 ![DOWNLOAD1](pictures/download-torrent.png)

 *This can take a while - normally it should be done if you keep it running over night, but some users reported that it took up to 3 days.
-If it takes longer than that or you cannot see any progress (downloading starting) for over an hour after you started thsi option consider to cancel the download and choose the FTP download option.*
+If it takes longer than that or you cannot see any progress (downloading starting) for over an hour after you started this option consider to cancel the download and go with the COPY option or retry fresh.*

 It is safe to close the terminal window (shutdown your laptop) while the RaspiBlitz is doing the torrent download.
 To check on progress and to continue the setup you need to ssh back in again.